 CBD works by altering your body’s naturally occurring Endocannabinoid System.
 Everyone has an Endocannabinoid System.
 Your Endocannabinoid System produces cannabinoids in your body.
 These cannabinoids will then react with various cannabinoid receptors that are found throughout your body, binding to these receptors and causing various biochemical reactions.
 When the reaction is complete, enzymes will break down the cannabinoids.

 CBD does not bind with any cannabinoid receptors directly.
 Instead, it alters the natural bond between your cannabinoids and their receptors, making it strong and last longer.
 This, in turn, impacts a variety of physical and emotional sensations in your body.
-Some people have reported a reduction of pain and inflammation thanks to CBD ingestion, and there is some scientific evidence to back it up.
+Some people have thanks to CBD ingestion, and there is some scientific evidence to back it up.

 Over fifty million Americans suffer from arthritis in one of two forms: Rheumatoid Arthritis or Osteoarthritis.
 They are two different types and work in two different ways, but both are painful conditions that involve pain in someone’s joints, cartilage, and bones.
 This can result in inflammation, stiffness, soreness, and pain.